spencerhcheng/holberton-system_engineering-devops/w3/d2/lecture_notes.md

 * The `cat.annoyingTimeoutMeow` stops working because when I try to recursively call `this.annoyingTimeoutMeow`, the `this` is no longer the `cat` object, causing `annoyingTimeoutMeow` to evaluate to `undefined`.
-If we pass `undefined` to `setTimeout`, we will see that is doesn't run.
+If we pass `undefined` to `setTimeout`, we will see that it doesn't run.

 * The `cat.annoyingIntervalMeow` keeps running, but we get `undefined says meow`.
 This, again, is because the `this` is no longer the `cat` object.
 Why is that?
 Notice that when we call `this.name`, we are inside the anonymous function.
 IS the object that function the `cat`...nope.

 How do we fix these issues?
-In both cases we loose our original context for `this`.
+In both cases we lose our original context for `this`.
 The answer is that we must `bind` the correct `this` to the function.
 What the hell does that mean though?
 In other words, we must explicitly tell JavaScript what value of `this` will be in those function.
 That is done with the `Function.prototype.bind(thisContext)`